Bourne Abbey: Literary associations

-The Ormulum, an important work in the form of a Biblical gloss, helps bridge the gap between Old English and Middle English in studies of the development of the language.
-It was probably written in Bourne Abbey by Orm the Preacher, in around 1175.
+The Ormulum, a missal rendered in phonetically spelled English verse, helps bridge the gap between Old and Middle English in studies of the development of the language.
+It was probably written in Bourne Abbey by Orrm, an Augustinian canon, in around 1175.

-Robert Mannyng or Robert de Brunne, is well known among scholars of Middle English for his works dating from the early 14th century.
+Robert Mannyng, or Robert de Brunne, is well known among scholars of Middle English for his works dating from the early 14th century.
 He led the writing of English out of its eclipse by Latin and Anglo-Norman.
 He is often said to have been a monk in Bourne Abbey but he was a Gilbertine and the abbey was Arrouaisian or Augustinian.
-His name which associates him with 'Brunne', the form of 'Bourne' used in his time is likely to have arisen from his having originated in the town.
-Since the nave of the abbey was the parish church, Robert, the boy will have known it well until he left for Sempringham in 1288.
+His name which associates him with 'Brunne', the form of 'Bourne' used in his time, is likely to have arisen from his having originated in the town.
+Since the nave of the abbey was the parish church, he will have known it well as a boy until he left for Sempringham in 1288.